 Northeast District

-As Osceola County looked at growth patterns and economic development opportunities, it identified a 19,000 acre portion of Deseret property, now called the Northeast District, as an appropriate area for future growth.
-This area is just a few miles from the burgeoning “Medical City,” a major life sciences and biomedical research cluster that emerged in the last five to ten years.
-Given our cooperative 60-year relationship, Deseret and Osceola County agreed to work together to create a long-range plan for the property.
-At Deseret we recognize that our future success is linked to that of the County.
+As Osceola County looked at growth patterns and economic development opportunities, it identified a 19,000-acre portion of Deseret property, now called the Northeast District, as an appropriate area for future growth.
+This area is just a few miles from the burgeoning Medical City in Lake Nona, a major life sciences and biomedical research cluster developed over the last 20 years.
+Given our decades-long cooperative relationship, Deseret and Osceola County agreed to work together to create a long-range plan for the property.
+At Deseret, we recognize that our future is linked to that of the County and the region.

 - 40-year plan to accommodate a portion of Osceola County’s growth